Meet

 What Drives Me

 I believe that businesses can be forces for good, and that civic life is more powerful when grounded in community and equity.
 I’ve spent the past 11 years building not just coffee shops but ecosystems of inclusion, bold ideas, and meaningful impact.
-These spaces have hosted citizen-led petition drives, Democratic fundraisers, and organizing events with leaders like Congresswoman Lauren Underwood, Senator Sean Casten, and many other local leaders.
+These spaces have hosted citizen-led petition drives, Democratic fundraisers, and organizing events with leaders like U.S. Representative Lauren Underwood, U.S. Representative Sean Casten, and many other local leaders.
 For me, that is democracy at work.

 Building Through Action